-We recognise that whilst our overall gender pay gap continues to reduce from 12.05% in 2022 to 11.0% in 2023 and the gap is almost negligible in the first two quartiles, we still have work to do.
-A survey carried out in September 2023 reported that 63% of Gen Z employees (who notably will account for 30% of the workforce by 2025) would choose a company that prioritises equity, diversity and inclusion (ED&I) over one that does not.
+We recognise that whilst our overall gender pay gap continues to reduce year on year, halving from 20.4% in 2017 to 10.0% in 2024, and the gap almost negligible in three of the four quartiles, we still have work to do.
+A survey carried out in September 2023 reported that 63% of Gen Z employees (who notably are expected to account for one third of the workforce by 2025) would choose a company that prioritises equity, diversity and inclusion (ED&I) over one that does not.